DeepInDeeper/mooc00/readme.txt

 # this  is project for studying  python  in mooc

-adding update¡£¡£¡£ do some things
+# add some books
+# update some codes for python

 Study for python :scream_cat: :scream_cat:
 	https://docs.python.org/2/library/stdtypes.html#str.find